Carnarvon

 AreaSearch analysis of residential development drivers sees Carnarvon recording a relatively average level of approval activity when compared to local markets analysed countrywide

-New homes are being built at an average expected construction cost of $431,000, suggesting developers focus on the premium market with high-end developments.
-This financial year has seen $21.7 million in commercial approvals registered, indicating balanced commercial development activity.
-Compared to the rest of WA, Carnarvon records significantly lower building activity, 64.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established homes, although construction activity has recently intensified.
-Nationally, Carnarvon's level is also lower, reflecting market maturity and possible development constraints.
-Recent construction comprises 36.0% detached dwellings and 64.0% townhouses or apartments, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.
-This represents a significant change from the current housing mix of 79.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+Compared to the rest of WA, Carnarvon records markedly lower building activity (64.0% below the regional average per person).
+This limited new supply generally supports stronger demand and values for established homes, though construction activity has intensified recently.
+This level is likewise lower than the national average, reflecting market maturity and pointing to possible development constraints.
+Recent construction comprises 36.0% detached dwellings and 64.0% townhouses or apartments.
+This focus on higher-density living creates more affordable entry points and suits downsizers, investors, and first-home buyers.
+This represents a considerable change from the current housing mix (currently 79.0% houses), reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+The estimated count of 714 people in the area per dwelling approval reflects its quiet, low-activity development environment.

 Frequently Asked Questions - Development